Navy Says Deadly Ship Collisions Were 'Avoidable,' Faults Lack Of Preparation

 "Many of the decisions made that led to this incident were the result of poor judgment and decision making of the Commanding Officer," the report says.
 "That said, no single person bears full responsibility for this incident.
 The crew was unprepared for the situation in which they found themselves through a lack of preparation, ineffective command and control, and deficiencies in training and preparations for navigation."

-The report follows lawmakers' closed-door meeting on the incidents Tuesday, after which the namesake of one of the destroyers lamented a Navy he believes to be stretched thin and underfunded.
+The report follows lawmakers' closed-door meeting on the incidents Tuesday, after which Sen. John McCain, R-Ariz., lamented a Navy he believes to be stretched thin and underfunded.

 In his statement, Richardson nevertheless expressed optimism that these ships' "avoidable" mistakes would indeed be avoided in the future.